 Blink an LED

-Having learned how to build and flash load an ARTIK 053 app, you'll be wanting to try it out.
-In this example, we'll do the IoT universe's equivalent of the famous "Hello World" program –- use ARTIK to blink an LED with the Sensor app.
+In this tutorial, we'll do the IoT universe's equivalent of the famous "Hello World" program –- use ARTIK to blink an LED with the Sensor app.

 Using Built-in LEDs / Buttons